-Firefighters held about 327,300 jobs in 2014.
-The vast majority—about 91 percent— worked for local governments.
-Most of the remainder worked for federal and state governments.
-A few worked at airports, chemical plants, and other industrial sites.
+Firefighters hold about 327,300 jobs.
+The vast majority—about 91 percent— work for local governments.
+Most of the remainder work for federal and state governments.
+A few work at airports, chemical plants, and other industrial sites.

 These employment numbers exclude volunteer firefighters.
 There are approximately twice as many volunteer firefighters as there are paid career firefighters.

 Volunteer firefighters share the same duties as paid firefighters and account for the majority of firefighters in many areas.
-According to the National Fire Protection Association, about 69 percent of fire departments were staffed entirely by volunteer firefighters in 2013.
+According to the National Fire Protection Association, about 69 percent of fire departments are staffed entirely by volunteer firefighters.